obsiwitch/obsiwitch/public/posts/00_fzf_bash_completion.md

 [Fzf](https://github.com/junegunn/fzf) is a command-line fuzzy finder.
-Scripts are shipped with fzf to add [keybindings](https://github.com/junegunn/fzf#key-bindings-for-command-line) and [fuzzy completion](https://github.com/junegunn/fzf#fuzzy-completion-for-bash-and-zsh) to a shell.
+Scripts are shipped with fzf to add [keybindings](https://github.com/junegunn/fzf#key-bindings-for-command-line) and [fuzzy completion](https://github.com/junegunn/fzf#fuzzy-completion-for-bash-and-zsh) to your shell.
 To use them in bash you can source them in your `~/.bashrc`.

 [Bash fuzzy completion](https://github.com/junegunn/fzf/blob/0030d184481686384676537857614977e1fd2f94/shell/completion.bash)
 can be triggered with `**<TAB>`.
 The script first saves existing completion